-HOWTO: Get in to grad school for science, engineering, math and computer science
+HOWTO: Get into grad school for science, engineering, math and computer science

 Juniors and seniors often ask me how to get into a Ph.D. program.
-Having served on the graduate admissions committee, I finally feel like I can offer some good advice.
-[This advice applies for masters students too, but the bar for acceptance is lower.]
-The one-word version of that advice is: PUBLISH.
+Having looked at applications for three years now, I feel like I can offer some good advice.
+[This advice applies for masters students too.]

 What graduate schools want